MarcFork/FastLEDonPc/README.md

 # FastLED on PC

+## Obsolete

+This is replaced by the more up to date and more complete https://github.com/marcmerlin/ArduinoOnPc-FastLED-GFX-LEDMatrix

 ## What?

 With this software you can run an Arduino Sketch on your PC and is specifically designed to test code written for any of: